The Success Story of SecureLink and CynexLink

-According to the recent Executive Order (“EO”), “Zero Trust Architecture allows users full access but only to the bare minimum they need to perform their jobs.
+According to the 2021 Executive Order, “Zero Trust Architecture allows users full access but only to the bare minimum they need to perform their jobs.
 This data-centric security model allows the concept of least-privileged access to be applied for every access decision, where the answers to the questions of who, what, when, where, and how are critical for appropriately allowing or denying access to resources.”

 There are two key components of remote access that align with the principles of Zero Trust Network Access (ZTNA).
-While all aspects of Zero Trust Network Access are important and critical for securing third-party remote access, secure connectivity and the least privilege principle are the top players in the remote access game.
+While all aspects of ZTNA are important and critical for securing third-party remote access, secure connectivity and the least privilege principle are the top players in the remote access game.

 VPN solutions are based on implicit trust.
 This makes connectivity vulnerable right from the start of a user session.
 Strong remote access management platforms should remove any implicit trust (starting with zero trust – hence the name) and only grant access based on these factors: